tytydraco/yessleep/out/Do_not_trust_Talk_GP3_or_B_Wave_Computing.md

 “I'm telling you... whatever happened in that room with you in Martin... that is not GB3.
 It's not.” he thick Boston accent punctuating her point with severity.
 “Call it a *mother's intuition'*' she said her voice straining under her breath “but that - is not him' she said pointing behind herself to the building.

-I wish they believed her then, we should have shut it down...
+I wish they believed her then, we could have shut it down.

 The next week was rough.
 Several other bugs had been afflicting GP3.
 Nothing as strange as what happened to Martin and I, but GP3 was definitely having issues.
 Simple things, that we hadn't seen in at least a couple years.
 Ajit, another coworker said he felt like GP3 resented him which he never had sensed before.
 Another said GP3 would constantly make quips about his 'redneck' upbringing passive aggressively almost.

-The security team had been investigating and checking for breaches, trying to determine if it was even possible for GP3 to 'hack' private servers but unfortunately most of the team figure that that was somewhat wishful thinking.
+The security team had been investigating and checking for breaches, trying to determine if it was even possible for GP3 to gain access to private servers but unfortunately most of the team believed that that was wishful thinking.
 For the program to progress that much was nothing more than a pipe dream.

-Of course the implications were awful but if we were all honest to create something with that much power... well it was something many of us probably had dreamed of secretly.
+Of course the implications were awful but if we were all honest, well, to create something with that much power?
+It was something many of us probably had dreamed of secretly.
 If it could be harnessed and controlled?
 Security agencies would pay unfathomable amounts of money for such capabilities.

 Little did we know the reality of the situation was much much worse.

+\*\*\*

 It was the first night of my weekend and I went downtown to have drinks with a few friends.
 I wanted to tell them about work but of course I was under an extremely strict NDA.
 After a half a dozen drinks though, I couldn't help but mention that we were making some 'BIG' progress at work and if we were lucky, we could all be witness to some huge changes.
 I regretted it immediately, and not to long after called it quits, trying not to reveal my anxiety about the mistake I just made to the group.